 Game #1: Twister

 This games leads to loads of laughter as my kids try to navigate the brightly colored circles with their hands and feet.
 Twister is a classic game that has introduced two new moves – 1.
 Spinner’s Choice and 2.
 Air – where the player has to place the body part in the air onto the mat.
-Players spin the dial and call out the moves.
+You can order TWISTER on Amazon.
+TWISTER Players spin the dial and call out the moves.
 Players must move that body part to that color spot as quickly as possible.
 If a player’s knee or elbow lands on the mat, they’re out.
 The last player standing WINS!
 Recommended: Ages 6+

 Game #2: OPERATION

 Got a frog in your throat?
 You need an “OPERATION“.
 In this game, player’s play “doctor” and try to help the patient by removing the things that are making the patient sick with a pair of tweezers.
 But watch out – if the tweezers hit the metal edges near the “ailments” being removed, an alarm goes off and the player’s turn is over.
 This game elicits squeals from my kids as they try to wiggle their way in and out of the tight spaces with the tweezers to “heal” the patient.
 I love that this game introduces kids to some of the things doctors do to help us while also teaching fine motor skills.
 Brilliant game.
 The player who collects the most “ailments” wins!
 Recommended: Ages 4+